 The drawing of the original application may be used in lieu of new drawings in the reissue application, provided that no alteration whatsoever be made in the drawings or in any sheet thereof.
-The complete set of original drawings must be preserved in the condition existing at the time of issue of the original patent.

 When a reissue case is filed with a request for transfer of the drawing from the original file, applicant must submit a mounted copy of the original drawing, or an order for same.
-(Rule
+(Rule 174)